 Larceny charges are severe matters in California.
 That’s why it is essential to secure a skilled criminal defense attorney to help you develop a robust defense and fight to protect your legal rights.

 Turn to the Aron Law Firm to defend your rights and protect your future.
 Our firm, led by a former California Deputy District Attorney, William Aron, boasts decades of experience with the Santa Barbara criminal judicial system.
 Our seasoned legal team is here to consult you on the next best steps to get through this challenging time.
-Call our office at (805) 618-1768 or contact us online to schedule a free and confidential case evaluation.
+Call our office at (805) 500-0483 or contact us online to schedule a confidential case evaluation.